lydiadunning/food-plan/README.md

 ### Now
 * Ensure login functionality works properly
-  * Test edgecases and improve error prevention
+  * Test edgecases and improve error detection
+- why don't a user's children load in after login?

 ### Next
 * Add components nested in views that aren't on the App page to currentView component switch